zhichao12/Check-Assistant/docs/messaging.md

 # Runtime Messaging Documentation

-This document describes the runtime messaging system used for communication between the different components of the 签到助手 Chrome extension.
+This document describes the runtime messaging system used for communication between the different components of the Clocky (签到助手) Chrome extension.

 ## Overview